-Children have opportunity to perform in the Harvest festival (Year 1), the Christmas production (All year groups) The Easter Bonnet production (F2) and the Leaver’s Service (Year 2).
-Other opportunities to perform are given throughout the year to other members of staff, other children and video recordings are made some that children can evaluate their own performance.
+Children have opportunity to perform in the Harvest festival (All years groups), the Christmas production (Year 1) The Easter Bonnet production (F2) and the Leaver’s Service (Year 2).
+Other opportunities for the children to perform to the rest of the school are given throughout the year.
+Video recordings are made so that children can regularly evaluate their own performance.

 Children are invited to attend music clubs such as ‘Boomwhackers’ Year 1, ‘Ocarinas’ Year 2 and Choir Year 2.
 These music clubs perform in a Music Concert for parents and the rest of school.

 Our school uses Charanga Musical School as a scheme to support staff to deliver Music lessons of 30 minutes.
 Each lesson begins with an opportunity to listen and respond to a piece of music, followed by some warm-up games.
 Each termly unit gives opportunity for children to sing, play instruments, improvise, compose, and perform.

 Children will learn to play Glockenspiels in F2 and Year 1 and progress towards playing recorders in Year 2.
 School uses a wide range of tuned and un-tuned percussion instruments.